lyfar/awa-docs/docs/features/prototype-3d-map-fps.md

 <FeatureSummary />

 ## Narrative
-The Prototype 3D Map with FPS Stats is our sandbox for validating rendering, controls, and telemetry before the full Light Map launch.
-It exposes core interactions—navigation, zoom, and overlays—while surfacing performance metrics so engineering can tune shaders and pipelines.
+The Prototype 3D Map with FPS Stats is our sandbox for testing rendering, controls, and telemetry before the full Light Map launch.
+It exposes navigation, zoom, and overlays while surfacing performance metrics so engineering can tune shaders and pipelines.

-Although positioned for internal use, the experience still mirrors the final vision: an interactive map that responds smoothly, communicates orientation, and helps stakeholders feel the spatial storytelling we plan to ship.
+Even as an internal tool it mirrors the future experience with smooth interaction and clear orientation, helping stakeholders feel the spatial story we plan to ship.

 ## Interaction Blueprint
 1. Load prototype assets and initialize the 3D scene with target shaders and lighting.